HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/BitLocker, TPM and Pluton What Are They and How Do They Work.md

 ## The Power of BitLocker and TPM Against Offline and Side Channel Attacks

 Now there is the in-band versus out of band security system paradigm we need to discuss.

-Windows login screen is in-band, the TPM is out of band.
+For instance, Windows login screen is in-band and TPM is out of band.

-The TPM is used to deter side channel attacks, and login screen is to deter brute force/cryptographic attacks.
-Windows Hello is a very robust system, and it is TPM backed, BitLocker is also TPM backed.
+The TPM is used to deter side channel attacks while login screen is to deter brute force/cryptographic attacks.
+Windows Hello, which is a very robust system, is TPM backed just like BitLocker.

 BitLocker is to prevent offline attacks primarily, secondarily it is to prevent data loss.
 If you can alter the Windows operating system files while it is offline, it has no means to protect itself.
-That is why BitLocker exists, it impedes tampering while the system is offline.
+That is why BitLocker exists to impede tampering while the system is offline.
 Most people assume it is used for data loss prevention; in reality the primary defense capability is tampering with OS files.

 I can guarantee breach into any operating system that has an unencrypted disk, and I don’t have to use any zero days or exploit code.

-BitLocker encrypted disk remains encrypted even after Windows Hello authentication.
-BitLocker is a transparent drive encryption technology operating below the file system level.
-Drive encryption is always on even after you unlock the OS so your data is always encrypted.
+BitLocker is a transparent drive encryption technology operating below the file system level and BitLocker encrypted disks always remain encrypted even after Windows Hello authentication and unlocking the OS.

 <br>